nurhidayat86/crds-book/logistic-regression-modelling.md

 Logistic regression also struggles with problems of multicollinearity among predictors, where high correlations between variables can destabilize the coefficient estimates, making them difficult to interpret.
 Another weakness is the impact of outliers and influential points, which can disproportionately affect the model due to the model's reliance on maximum likelihood estimation.

+Compared to more modern ensemble models such as gradient boosted trees, logistic regression lack of boosting capability.
+Boosting can boost the model performance by minimizing the errors on the part of data that has high degree of false prediction.
+This capability, combined with bigger size of data, can significantly improve the performance of the model.
+Additionally, this capability also allow the model to use more predictors without losing significant performance gain.

 ## Feature importance in logistic regression
 The most straightforward method to assess feature importance in logistic regression is by examining the magnitude and sign of the model coefficients.
 In logistic regression, each coefficient represents the change in the log odds of the outcome for a one-unit change in the corresponding feature, assuming other variables are held constant.